randomcard/trinity/README.md

 ## How to Use

 Due to IP concerns, this system is not playable on installation.
-It requires the creation of system elements in Compendiums that can be added to new characters.
+It requires the creation of system elements (as Items) that can be added to new characters.
 The following elements must be created:
 * Skills
 * Paths
 * Contacts